gardener/etcd-backup-restore/README.md

 For your convenience, you can add the `bin` directory of the `$GOPATH` to your `$PATH`: `PATH=$PATH:$GOPATH/bin`, but it is not necessarily required.

-We use [Dep](https://github.com/golang/dep) for managing Golang package dependencies.
+We use [Dep](https://github.com/golang/dep) for managing golang package dependencies.
 Please install it on Mac OS via

 ```sh
 brew install dep
 ```

-On other OS please check the [Dep installation documentation](https://golang.github.io/dep/docs/installation.html) and the [Dep releases page](https://github.com/golang/dep/releases).
-After downloading the appropriate release in your `$GOPATH/bin` folder you need to make it executable via `chmod +x <dep-release>` and to rename it to dep via `mv dep-<release> dep`.
+On other operating systems, please check the [Dep installation documentation](https://golang.github.io/dep/docs/installation.html) and the [Dep releases page](https://github.com/golang/dep/releases).
+After downloading the appropriate release in your `$GOPATH/bin` folder, you need to make it executable via `chmod +x <dep-release>` and rename it to dep via `mv dep-<release> dep`.

 #### [Golint](https://github.com/golang/lint)